AkshayKumar2510/technicalPaper/README.md

 Firewalls are either categorized by the way they **filter data**, or by **the system they protect**.

-When categorizing by what they protect, the two types are: **network-based**
->that guard entire networks and are often hardware

-and **host-based** firewalls.
->guard individual devices – known as hosts – and are often software.
+When categorizing by what they protect, the two types are: **network-based** that guard entire networks and are often hardware, and **host-based** firewalls which guard individual devices – known as hosts – and are often software.

 When categorizing by **filtering method**, the main types are: